Cathedral of the Incarnation (Garden City, New York): Worship

-The Cathedral is home to one of the largest worshipping congregations in the diocese and hosts regular Sunday and weekday masses, as well as a variety of special liturgies and commemorations of other feast days.
+The cathedral is home to one of the largest worshipping congregations in the diocese and hosts regular Sunday and weekday masses, as well as a variety of special liturgies and commemorations of other feast days.

-Program Year (Mid-September through May)
+Program year (mid-September through May)

 Sunday Masses are held at 8:00 AM, 9:15 AM, and 11:15 AM.
 The 8:00 AM service is a simplified liturgy using the traditional language of Rite I from the Book of Common Prayer.
 The 9:15 AM "Cathedral for Kids" Mass is a multi-generational service featuring youth-friendly preaching, incorporating seasonal Taizé music and Anglican repertoire performed by the Cathedral's boy and girl choristers.
 The 11:15 AM Choral Mass represents the full expression of Anglican liturgical tradition, featuring incense, chanting, full choir, and other ceremonial elements.

-During the program year, Daily Mass is offered Monday through Friday at noon, with Wednesday Mass including prayers for healing and the anointing with Holy Oil.
+During the program year, Daily Mass is offered Monday through Friday at noon, with Wednesday Mass including prayers for healing and the anointing with oil.

-Summer Season (June through Early September)
+Summer season (June through early September)

 The summer schedule adjusts to 8:00 AM, 9:15 AM, and 10:15 AM.
 The 8:00 AM service remains unchanged from the program year format.
 The 9:15 AM "Neighborhood Mass" is dog-friendly and takes place outdoors under a tent on the Cathedral Close in a casual atmosphere with a cappella hymns.
 The 10:15 AM Sung Mass maintains Anglican musical heritage through congregational singing and organ voluntaries during the choir's summer recess.

 During the summer, Daily Mass continues only on Wednesdays and is celebrated in the Chapel of the Good Shepherd, located in the Mercer School of Theology also located on the Cathedral Close.

-Special Liturgies
+Special liturgies

-In addition to the Sunday and daily masses, the Cathedral is the setting for a variety of liturgies highlighting diocesan life, including:
+In addition to the Sunday and daily masses, the cathedral is the setting for a variety of liturgies highlighting diocesan life, including: